 At other times the speeches form dialogues, as stronger and weaker parties debate the ethics of war.
 The Mylitene speeches, from early in the conflict, show Athens’ ability to choose mercy when crushing a revolt.
 The Melian dialogue, from just a few years later, records the leaders of a neutral island pleading with Athens for their survival.
 The Athenians reply that, although Melos has done nothing to offend them, they are justified in destroying them simply because they can: “Right, as the world goes, is only in question between equals in power.”

-Thucydides, unlike Herodotus, makes very little reference to Greece’s gods as active agents in history, preferring to understand events in terms of their human causes.
+Thucydides, unlike Herodotus, makes very little reference to the Greek gods as active agents in history, preferring to understand events in terms of their human causes.
 Nevertheless, he sculpts a cohesive narrative in which Athens’ loss in Sicily is both the logical outcome of poor leadership and an almost-cosmic punishment for a society’s ethical decline.

 It took several generations for Thucydides to attain his now-unassailed place as one of the greatest historians of all time.
 Aristotle, who lived a few decades later and wrote about the same era, never mentions him.
 By the first century B.C. writers such as Cicero declared him as a great historian.
 Over the next centuries, numerous copies were made of the work, ensuring its survival past the dark ages.
 After the Renaissance, political philosophers from Thomas Hobbes to Friedrich Nietzsche extolled Thucydides’ clear vision and realist’s grasp of politics and warfare.